Bengali: এই ব্লগটি এখানে বাংলায় পড়ুন।

 - Two members who are officers from Union Finance Ministry

-- One member from Reserve Bank of India
+- One member from the Reserve Bank of India

 - Five members appointed by the Union Government of India